What is intuitive eating? A look at the ‘anti-diet’ - NewsBreak

 Merkle, who says she once struggled with an eating disorder, discovered the philosophy while in college.

 “Really, it’s about embracing and accepting your body as it is, but also doing the work of attunement.
 What does it need?”
-Merkle said.Biden puts focus on drug prices in fight against inflation
+Merkle said.Do you have brain fog after COVID?
+Doctor explains signs

 Merkle now shares the principles of what’s also called an anti-diet approach at her Nourishment Works practice on Chicago’s North Side.